Your Attractive Heading

 Step 3: Complete the FAFSA

-Complete the FAFSA as soon as you can once it opens.
-Both you and your parent will need to contribute information to the FAFSA, so make sure they are completing it early too!
-Many colleges and state programs have different priority filing deadlines.
-While it won’t make you ineligible if you miss a priority filing deadline, the funding in many programs is offered on a first-come, first-served basis, so file as early as possible.
-Missouri’s priority deadline for need-based aid is February 1.
-You can still receive aid if you complete the FAFSA by April 1, but the amount may depend on the number of applications received.
+Both you and your parent(s) will need to contribute information to the FAFSA, so make sure they are completing it too!
+Each colleges has different priority deadlines.
+While it won’t make you ineligible if you miss a priority deadline, the funding in many programs is offered on a first-come, first-served basis, so file as early as possible.
+Missouri’s priority deadline for need-based state aid is February 1, with a final deadline of April 1.

 Step 4: Review your FAFSA application